-- Make sure the wing is centered at the front of the body tube and apply a fillet of CA+ on both sides of the wing joint the full length.
+- Make sure the wing is centered at the front and rear of the body tube and apply a fillet of CA+ on both sides of the wing joint the full length.

 - Test fit the motor mount into the slot in the fin tab inserting it from the rear of the tube.
 If needed sand the two tabs you glued on very carefully sanding a bit evenly on each side till it goes in without too much effort.
-Make sure the mount is inserted fully and butts against the wing and front of the slot.
+Make sure the mount is inserted fully and butts against the wing and front of the fin tab.
 The two tabs you glued onto the motor tube should be generally horizontal and help center the motor tube.
 NOTE*** the motor hook is glued at the front, make sure you have the front forward when you glue it in place.
 You don’t need a lot of glue, as the motor can’t really go anywhere forward as it hits the fin tab at the front.
 When good run a bead of CA+ on each of the motor tabs and the fin where the motor contacts the tube from the rear.
 You do not need a lot of glue, the motor mount just keeps the motor from falling out.

 - Apply CA+ each of the control horns and press them in place in the bottom of each control surface into the pre-made holes.
 Note the control pushrods go on the inside of each control horn nearest the body tube The holes face forward and the pushrod should be closest to the body tube.
 Apply a fillet around the control horn and the top of the prongs on the top of the wing.